-[OUTAE] sends the string in the ALPHA register--minus the first non-null character--to the primary device.
+OUTAE sends the string in the ALPHA register - minus the first non-null character - to the primary device.
 The final character is sent as an End message.

-If the primary device does not distinguish End messages from other Data messages, you can use [OUTAE] as a shorter equivalent to the sequence 0 [OUTAN].
+If the primary device does not distinguish End messages from other Data messages, you can use OUTAE as a shorter equivalent of the sequence 0 OUTAN.
 Either method sends the entire ALPHA string without regard to its length.

-[XFERE] (Transfer Data Until End Message)
+XFERE (Transfer Data Until End Message)